 Let’s discover old harbours and modern architecture by bike in Amsterdam!
-Our guide will get you acquainted with the modern and internationally renowned Eastern Docklands.
-We will take you to the East of the center of Amsterdam.
+Our guide will tell you about the modern and internationally renowned Eastern Docklands.
+We will take you to the East of the centre of Amsterdam.
 It brings you to Java island.
 This was the Old harbour of Amsterdam and is now one of the new places to live.
 It also takes you along the old shoreline of the city.

 To the east of the Central Station, Oosterdokseiland has been turned into a high-density city district, and to the west of the station, housing area Westerdokseiland and artificial peninsula IJdockwere created.

 On the other side of the water, in Amsterdam-Noord, artists and media companies give the former NDSM-wharf a second lease of life.
-Former industrial area Buiksloterham is being redeveloped as a new district with self-built housing projects, and at De Ceuvel house boats on dry land serve as office for creative companies, while plants purify the heavily polluted ground around them.
-The latest addition is the Houthaven, a former harbour area which is being turned into an energy neutral neighbourhood.
+Former industrial area Buiksloterham is being redeveloped as a new district with self-built housing projects, and at De Ceuvel houseboats on dry land serve as offices for creative companies, while plants purify the heavily polluted ground around them.
+The latest addition is the Houthaven, a former harbour area which is being turned into an energy-neutral neighbourhood.

 The biggest recent land reclamation project in Amsterdam is IJburg, a new archipelago on 7 artificial islands, where 45,000 people will live and work one day.
 It features a wide variety of housing typologies, including floating homes.

 Considering the growth of the city, however, even these areas won’t suffice.
 Accordingly, the municipality has made plans to turn parts of the current harbour into HavenStad, while at the same time office parks in the Southeast of the city are also being transformed into new housing districts.

 Departure and arrival location: Oosterdokskade 63A, Amsterdam, Netherlands

 You may decide yourself (9 am - 5.30 pm) what time you want to start.